abbeydoyle/readme-generator/README.md

   ## Questions

-  This project was created by h.
-For any further information regarding this project please direct all inquiries to g or visit https://github.com/abbeydoyle.
+  This project was created by y.
+For any further information regarding this project please direct all inquiries to y or visit https://github.com/y.